bdashore3/KingBot/README.md

 ## Running in a server

 The included systemd service is REQUIRED to run this bot in a server.
 Running in interactive mode is not advised.
 Copy the twitch.service file into /etc/systemd/system/twitch.service.
-Then, run these commands:
+Then, run these commands.
+The bot assumes you have a user twitch under a group twitch:
 > sudo systemctl reload-daemon

 > sudo systemctl enable twitch.service